Dr34mR/AussieBroadbandUsageTracker/README.md

 Usage stats are retrieved from my.aussiebroadband.com.au

-(This is currently a placeholder project until first release)
+(This is currently a placeholder project until push of initial POC release)